Christopher Evans (outlaw): Canada to California

-Once the family was back in Visalia, Chris decided to purchase some lots on the northwest end of town for two hundred dollars.
+Evans decided to purchase some lots on the northwest end of town for two hundred dollars.
 In June 1878, not long after the family returned to Visalia, Molly gave birth to a third child they named Elmer.
-Around the same time, Molly's father, Jesse Bryd, sold his Rattlesnake Ranch property at Auckland and instead bought a ranch in Adelaida located in the Santa Lucia Mountains about thirteen miles west of Paso Robles in San Luis Obispo County.
+Around the same time, Molly's father, Jesse Byrd, sold his Rattlesnake Ranch property at Auckland and instead bought a ranch in Adelaida located in the Santa Lucia Mountains about thirteen miles west of Paso Robles in San Luis Obispo County.
 Chris agreed with Molly that it would be best for the family to move to Adelaida with the Byrds.
 Chris was able to find work at the Klau quicksilver mine on Tablas Creek, about three miles southwest of Adelaida, and for the next few years the Evans and Byrd families lived together harmoniously.

-In the summer of 1880, both of the Evans children contracted Diphtheria.
-The two would both eventually regain their strength and recover, but not long after, Elmer suddenly went into convulsions one day and died.
-Spirits would improve for the Evans family when, in August, Molly gave birth to a baby girl.
+In the summer of 1880, both of the Evans children contracted diphtheria.
+The two would both eventually regain their strength and recover, but not long after, Elmer suddenly went into convulsions and died.
+Spirits improved for the Evans family when, in August, Molly gave birth to a baby girl.
 The couple named her Ynez, after the nearby Franciscan Mission.

 In the fall of 1882, the Evans family decided to return to Visalia.
 Chris decided to build a home on the lot he had previously purchased on the northern edge of town.
 It was not long after their arrival that Molly gave birth to a third daughter they named Winifred.

 Molly's mother, Isabella Byrd, also bought a lot across the street and a few houses down from the Evans’ and decided to build a home there.
 She had since separated from Molly's father, Jesse Byrd, who had returned to drinking and went to live with one of their sons on a ranch nearby.
-Together, Chris and his mother-in-law bought forty acres of fertile farmland one mile south of the city that they planned to farm at some point in the future.
+Together, Chris and his mother-in-law bought forty acres of fertile farmland one mile south of the city, which they planned to farm at some point in the future.

-Chris would end up cycling through several jobs, as many of them were seasonal, but during this time there was no shortage of work available as there was a growing wheat bonanza in the San Joaquin Valley.
+Chris cycled through several jobs, as many of them were seasonal, but during this time there was no shortage of work available as there was a growing wheat bonanza in the San Joaquin Valley.
 During the summer, the family would spend their time at the Redwood Ranch, where Evans would work at the lumber mills.
-The family would return to the valley for the wheat harvesting season, where Chris would find work sewing and bucking sacks next to several men off a twenty-two-mule-drawn harvester combine.
+The family would return to the valley for the wheat harvesting season, where Chris would find work sewing and bucking sacks off a twenty-two-mule-drawn harvester combine.
 Through his association with many of the wheat growers in the valley, Chris began to learn about the negative sentiment that existed at the time between the wheat growers and the Southern Pacific Railroad.